-In July 2009, I went on a Field Studies Council (FSC) course with TV naturalist Nick Baker, who first introduced me to moth trapping.
-Shortly after this, I got my first light trap and began identifying moths in my garden.
-Having built up experience of the local species, I gained wider knowledge by attending wildlife illustrator Richard Lewington's FSC course in Suffolk, as well as trapping on holidays to Dorset and Hampshire.
+Having been brought up in the Welsh countryside surrounded by wildlife, the natural world has always intrigued me.
+In July 2009, I went on a Field Studies Council course with TV naturalist Nick Baker, who first introduced me to the magic of moth trapping.
+Shortly after this, I got my own light trap and began identifying moths in my garden.

-As time progressed I became involved with my local moth group and benefited greatly from the help and support of my county moth recorder, Peter Williams.
-I also got more moth traps, including battery-powered traps and a generator to facilitate trapping in other habitats.
-As my knowledge of the common macro and micro moths developed, I began identifying more obscure micros through genitalia determination.
-I also improved my fieldcraft skills through finding early stages, including leaf mines.
+As time progressed, I became involved with my local moth group and benefited greatly from the help and support of the Montgomeryshire county recorder, Peter Williams.
+As my knowledge of the common macro and micro moths developed, I began identifying more obscure micro moths through genitalia determination and looking for early stages.

-In 2013, I took over the role of county butterfly recorder for vice county 47.
-I set about increasing the number of records and coverage across the county, producing a digital atlas to highlight under-recorded tetrads.
+In 2013, I took over the role of county butterfly recorder for Montgomeryshire and set about increasing the number of records and coverage across the county, producing a digital atlas to highlight the most under-recorded areas.

 I studied for my undergraduate degree in Biological Sciences at Brasenose College, Oxford, where I particularly enjoyed the ecology, evolution and conservation aspects of the course.
 For my final research project, I chose to explore the micro moth communities that live within bird nests (the research will be published in due course).
 I graduated with first-class honours in July 2017.

 I am continuing my studies at Oxford with an MSc in Biodiversity, Conservation and Management.
 I am particularly interested in the drivers of European biodiversity change and envisage undertaking a doctorate upon completing my master's programme.